Substance Abuse Counselor II DWI

 Position Title and Facility: Substance Abuse Counselor II/DWI for Pam Lychner State Jail in Humble, TX

 Benefit package includes:

-Reports to the Program Director.
-Directly supervises the Substance Abuse Counselor I. Instructs offenders and maintains records for the DWI program.
-Duties involve planning, coordinating, and implementing the DWI program; and coordinating with other departments to ensure the maximum utilization of resources available for the chemical dependency treatment and rehabilitation in compliance with Management & Training Corporation (MTC) and Texas Department of Criminal Justice (TDCJ) directives.
+Job responsibilities: A Substance Abuse Counselor II directly supervises the Substance Abuse Counselor I's.
+He/she instructs offenders and maintains records for the DWI program.
+She/he plans, coordinates and implements the DWI program and coordinates with other departments to ensure the maximum utilization of resources available for chemical dependency treatment and rehabilitation in compliance with Management & Training Corporation (MTC) and Texas Department of Criminal Justice (TDCJ) directives.

 - Provide instruction to the offenders for the DWI program.

 - Interviews, screens, and evaluates offenders for potential program participation.

 - Maintains offender records and other records regarding services provided to include workload statistics; and compiles data and submits reports and related documentation as appropriate.